 - 1972 Green is the colour of Mike Truelove's hare.

-minute book and with the working files in Series 2, reproductions from 1933-1936 programmes in Series 9 and posters in Series 5
+minute book in Series 1 and within the working files in Series 2, the posters in Series 5 and the reproductions from 1933-1936 programmes in Series 9

-Photographs and paper prints from scans of originals [include Robyn Archer; many unidentified]
+- Photographs and paper prints from scans of originals [Robyn Archer, plus many unidentified]

-see also in minute book and Series 6
+- see also minute book in Series 1 and Series 6

 - Hamlet 1959